ats/nanopub/README.md

 - If using the micro.blog function, you need to specify your site's rss/atom feed.
 - To use the weather data, you'll need to add access data for a location-tracking endpoint (like a self-hosted version of [Compass](https://github.com/aaronpk/Compass)) and a DarkSky [API Key](https://darksky.net/dev/docs)
 - Since 1.5, you can configure the frontmatter format for your posts.
 Currently the options are json, used in [Hugo](https://gohugo.io/content-management/front-matter/), or yaml, optionally used in Hugo, but required by other static engines such as [Jekyll](https://jekyllrb.com/docs/frontmatter/) or [Metalsmith](http://www.metalsmith.io).
 This could be used with other generators, such as [Pelican](docs.getpelican.com/en/stable/content.html), but the script would need to be changed to meet their specific format requirements.
+- Set the path to your local Hugo content store for each post type that you use.
+These locations are identified in strings containing `content` set in several locations in `nanopub.php`.
+These paths should be adjusted to the path of your Hugo content store folders, *relative to the path of your nanopub directory*.
+These paths are specific to your Hugo configuration and publishing structure, so you can differentiate "like" from "note" from "repost" post types if you choose.

 Client Notes
 ------------